gorse-io/docs/src/docs/master/deploy/docker.md

       - mysql
 ```

-2. Create a configuration file `config.toml` in the same directory based on [the configurationn template](https://github.com/gorse-io/gorse/blob/release-0.4/config/config.toml).
+2. Create a configuration file `config.toml` in the same directory based on [the configuration template](https://github.com/gorse-io/gorse/blob/release-0.4/config/config.toml).

 3. Start all services: